MSILycanthropy/shenron/README.md

 Shenron is an SSH server with sensible defaults and a collection of middleware to make building SSH applications painless.
 Shenron is inspired heavily by [charmbracelet/wish][wish].

 Shenron is built on [Eugeny/russh][russh], so OpenSSH is not needed at all.
-Shenron never spawns a shell or executes commands on its own — your handler decides exactly what every session can do, so there's no `openssh-server` behavior to accidentally expose.
+Shenron never spawns a shell or executes commands on its own, your handler decides exactly what every session can do, so there's no `openssh-server` behavior to accidentally expose.

 ## What is an SSH app?